VysotskiVadim/VysotskiVadim.blog/_drafts/android-native-text.markdown

 The test isn't perfect.
-In ideal world I would prefer to see `assertEquals("1 day before release", listItem.release)` but location mechanism isn't available on JVM.
+In ideal world I would prefer to see `assertEquals("1 day before release", listItem.release)` but localization mechanism isn't available on JVM, it's a part form the platform.
 All we can test is parameters for specific case: resource ids, arguments, etc.

-## Conclusion

-`NativeText` is the best solution I've know so far.
-It fits Android UI lifecycle and easily testable.

-Thanks to [Alexey Bykov](https://twitter.com/nonewsss) for suggesting me this approach.